MSc in Digital Health

 3D_Lab_RU

-The program offers courses ranging from practical to theoretical and is available in English, with small class sizes and close interaction between students and faculty.
-Students can tailor the program to their interests and can work on cutting-edge research with one of the many research centers within the university.
-The program is home to several research centers, including Artificial Intelligence, Theoretical Computer Science, Language Technology, and Engineering Software.
+The program provides a comprehensive curriculum that includes both theoretical and practical courses.
+It is available in English and offers small class sizes, fostering close interaction between students and faculty.
+Students can tailor the program to their interests and participate in cutting-edge research with one of the many research centers within the university.
+The program is a part of two research centers, the center for Information systems and Data Science research (CISDAS) and Institute of Biomedical and Neural Engineering.

 Highlights